wnma3mz/tLLM/README_EN.md

 A:

-- Local 只有一个进程，启动了 HTTP Serve， Engine 和 Model 都在一个进程中
+- Local only has one process, which starts the HTTP Server, Engine and Model are all in one process.
-- Server+Client 是两个进程，Server 中包含了 HTTP Serve 和 Engine，以及 Embedding 和 LM HEAD；Client 中只有 Model
+- Server+Client are two processes, Server contains HTTP Serve and Engine, as well as Embedding and LM HEAD; Client contains only Model

-但不清楚，为什么 `mlx-community/Meta-Llama-3.1-8B-Instruct-4bit` 这个不大一样，暂时归因到内存压力上。
+But unclear, why `mlx-community/Meta-Llama-3.1-8B-Instruct-4bit` is not much different, temporarily attributed to memory pressure.

-Q: Mac Mini M4 (16G) + M3 Pro (18G) 这一列速度为什么慢？
+Q: Why is the performance of Mac Mini M4 (16G) + M3 Pro (18G) slow?

 A: In an ideal scenario, it would be equivalent to a Mac Mini M4 (16G) (Server+Client), but due to the need for communication, the communication overhead accounts for a significant portion of the total cost.
 The main issue is that each token generation requires a certain amount of time, even within a local network.